Lightning-AI/litgpt/README.md

 ## Finetune the model

-We provide a simple training script `finetune/adapter.py` that instruction-tunes a pretrained model on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset.
+We provide a simple training scripts (`finetune/adapter.py` and `finetune/lora.py`) that instruction-tunes a pretrained model on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset.

 1. Download the data and generate an instruction tuning dataset: